Eduardo Valenzuela: The Real-Life Mexican Superhero Revolution

 When Zay Zay Met Eduardo Valenzuela: Celebrating the Real-Life Mexican Superhero

-Get ready to meet the mastermind behind the next thing in —Eduardo Valenzuela.
-This vato is reinventing what it means to be a Mexican superhero, not the kind with superpowers, but the kind like you, me, y toda la que ha luchado for a better life.
-Eduardo, a producer, director, and writer, brings us “,” a film that’s much more than just action—it’s a tribute to all the everyday superheroes out there.
+Get ready to meet the mastermind behind the next big thing in Latino pop culture—Eduardo Valenzuela.
+This vato is reinventing what it means to be a Mexican superhero, not the kind with superpowers, but the kind like you, me, y toda la familia que ha luchado for a better life.
+Eduardo, a producer, , and writer, brings us “El Alcón,” a that’s much more than just action—it’s a tribute to all the everyday superheroes out there.

 A Small Town Dreamer with Big Aspirations